 PEP is an essential component of each unit of this course.
 During the PEP, the student will apply the required essential knowledge and skills to demonstrate competency for each unit of this qualification.
-The student has to complete at least 120 hours of PEP in an aged care facility.
+The student has to complete 120 hours of practical placement in a healthcare facility.
 The students can commence the PEP once they have completed the required assessments satisfactorily.